 - Sift in the flour, cocoa powder, baking soda, and salt to the bowl.
 I highly recommend sifting the flour and cocoa powder to remove any clumps.
 Stir together with a spoon to combine.

 - Fold in the chocolate chips.

 - Scoop the double chocolate chip cookie dough into 13-15 balls.
 Transfer to the baking sheet.
-If desired, decorate with extra chocolate chips on the outside.
+If desired, press some extra chocolate chips around the outside of the balls.